borneo-iot/borneoiot.com/content/en/products/buce.md

 ---

 {{< brick_title >}}
-# Buce - 6-Channel All-in-One WiFi LED PWM Controller
+# Buce - 6-Channel LED PWM Controller

 **Buce is launching a crowdfunding campaign on Crowd Supply!
 Subscribe to the campaign page to receive updates, shipping information, and early-backer announcements.**